 Below, we’ve listed a variety of different pygmy chameleon breeders for you to choose from.

 You can check Morph Market for different types of chameleons from around the world.
 While these chameleons aren’t all pygmy chameleons, they are included from time to time.
 Of course, availability varies widely.

 Pygmy Chameleons Breeders That Ship

 1. Backwater Reptiles

 This breeder provides reptiles of all sorts, including small Pygmy Chameleons.
 They provide a 100% live arrival guarantee.
-They will also attempt to sex their chameleons before shipping, though they don’t guarantee a gender.
+They will also attempt to sex their chameleons before shipping, though they don’t guarantee a particular sex.

 2. FL Chams

 FL Chams provides pygmy chameleons of all sorts.
 They are a bit more expensive than most, but that’s mostly because they put a lot of work into their animals.
 Plus, they have some rarer colorations and varieties.